VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="getting-help"></a>Getting Help

 This year, we're implementing a help queue to help hackers find help.
-At the event, you'll be able to login to the help queue at [help.vandyhacks.org](https://help.vandyhacks.org) with your email as your username and your phone number as your password.
+At the event, you'll be able to login to the help queue at [help.vandyhacks.org](https://help.vandyhacks.org).
+Your username is your email, with the `@` replaced with `-`, and your password is `default` followed by the first letter of your name.
+(For example, if your name is `Bob Smith` with an email of `bob@school.edu`, your username would be `bob-school.edu` and your password would be `defaultb`).
+We understand this may be a bit unusual, but please bear with us.
 This will let you reach out to mentors for help!

 You can request a mentor anytime by submitting a help ticket.
 Then, just wait for an available mentor to show up or contact you!
 Please note that you can only have one active ticket at a time.
 You may also cancel your ticket if you no longer need help.